Milling at McEvoy Ranch

 Please consider bringing a non-perishable food item with you to McEvoy Ranch to donate to our Redwood Empire Food Bank collection barrel!

-Individual private batches for crops estimated to weigh 401– 2000 pounds will be milled on these days for pre-registered customers.
-Fruit must be delivered to McEvoy Ranch between 6 am and 7 am the morning of your scheduled date (alternate time would need to be pre-arranged).
+Individual private batches for crops estimated to weigh 500 – 2000 pounds will be milled on these days for pre-registered customers.
+Fruit must be delivered to McEvoy Ranch between 6 and 7 am on your scheduled mill date; alternate times must be pre-arranged.
 Pre-registration through completed contract is required; space is limited.
-Please complete and return the milling contract - check back for the updated 2013 version.

 By Appointment Only